 150 Questions For A Guerrilla- General Alberto Bayo

 Minimanual of the Urban Guerrilla- Carlos Marighella

 Guerrilla Warfare- Ernesto Guevara

 Heiho (Hei ho)- Strategy and tactics

 Few in number, ninja attempt to influence outside forces in order to get a desired result.
 Intricate plans are made to get the enemy to do precisely what you want him to do.
 Intrigue.

 One of the main goals in ninja strategy and planning is to remain undetected.

 A strategy using espionage, sabotage and assassination as the main means of defeating an enemy.

 The Five Weaknesses

-The use of modern day weapons and equipment.
+The use of modern day weapons and equipment such as: